 - The SRA reserves the right to disqualify any athlete whose support personnel interferes with another athlete, race operations, or does not follow the instructions of a race official.

 - The bib number must be clearly visible at all times, may not be altered in any way, and must be displayed on the front of the runner.

-- No bicycles, unicycles, tricycles, inline skates, blades, skateboards, or strollers!
-The only wheeled vehicles allowed on the course are those of the wheelchair competitors and CIM officials.
+- There are no bicycles, unicycles, tricycles, inline skates, blades, skateboards, or strollers allowed on-course.
+The only wheeled vehicles allowed on the course are those of the wheelchair competitors, approved athletes with disabilities using non-traditional wheelchairs, and CIM officials.

 - Hand crank bicycles are not allowed at the CIM and there is no official hand crank division.
 If you are a disabled athlete who would like to participate in a hand crank bicycle, you may request an accommodation through USA Track & Field’s ADA Accommodations Request process.
 (Please note: Evaluation of this request may take 4-6 weeks.)